Don-Assamongkol1/programming-analyst-interview-test/readme.md

 2. Replace \n in the address column with a `" "`

 3. Extract out the zipcode into a new column called `zipcode` using **regex**.
 For this test, you can assume that the zipcode will always be a five-digit number.
+Hint: Pandas has a method called `str.extract`.

-4. Replace all phone numbers not in this format: `XXX-XXX-XXXX` with the string “INVALID”.
+4. Bonus: Replace all phone numbers not in this format: `XXX-XXX-XXXX` with the string “INVALID”.
 For example, 779-477-6793 is valid while 779-477-6793-121 is not.

 5. Replace `weight_in_lbs` below 90 and above 250 with `np.nan`.